- About this Manual

 1. About this Manual

-This is the new procedures manual for Gloucestershire Children Services and it replaces any previous Gloucestershire Children Services Procedures.
+This is the new procedures manual for Gloucestershire Children Services and it replaces all previous Gloucestershire Children Services Procedures.
 Any copies of those old procedures should be discarded.

 The Gloucestershire Safeguarding Children Board Child Protection Procedures can also be accessed from the menu at the top of the home page and should be read alongside this manual.